-When a child's behaviour is deemed more serious then they are asked to complete a 'Thinking About My Behaviour Form' this is useful to first give the child a cool down period before they will speak to and adult about their behaviour and secondly it encourages them to reflect on their behaviour.
+When a child's behaviour is deemed more serious then they are asked to write or draw about the incident including what they could have done differently.
+This is useful to first give the child a cool down period before they will speak to and adult about their behaviour and secondly it encourages them to reflect on their behaviour.
+Any serious incidents or injuries are recorded on C-Poms where they can be actioned by senior management if necessary.